 I lived in the US and Canada before coming to the UK in 2005.
-I bring to my work personal experience of some of the issues that bring us to counselling, an understanding of how much courage it takes to change and a dash of North American optimism that a better life is always possible.
+I bring to my work personal experience of some of the issues that bring us to therapy, an understanding of how much courage it takes to change and a dash of North American optimism that a better life is always possible.

 Areas of counselling I deal with